Kuninoto/42_Libft/README.md

 ### Description

 A static C library containing utility functions and reimplementations of common [libc](https://www.gnu.org/software/libc/) functions.
-This library is a jumpstart the 42 school course and is used throughout it.
+This library is a jumpstart to the 42 school course and is used throughout it.

 ### Installing and running the project: